mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

-# Glossary of Big Data Terms
+# Glossary of Big Data, MapReduce, Spark

 	Compiled by: Mahmoud Parsian